go-void/portal/README.md

 ### General

-- At which level should we log and how do we pass the logger around in the best / most efficient way?
-- How should we collect metrics / statistics which can be shown in the web interface of void?
+- [WIP] How should we collect metrics / statistics which can be shown in the web interface of void?
-- Implement mechanism to return FORMERR when unpacking a message (prior to handling).
+- [TODO] Implement mechanism to return FORMERR when unpacking a message (prior to handling).
 Maybe move the unpacking into the handling func to be able to handle these kind of errors better and in a centralized place.
 (See OPT record)
-- Figure out a way to handle EDNS Options with access to some core components like cache, etc.
+- [TODO] Figure out a way to handle EDNS Options with access to some core components like cache, etc.
-- Adjust resolver API to allow return of multiple answer records
+- [TODO] Adjust resolver API to allow return of multiple answer records

-#### Caching
+### Caching

 We need to support lookup of partial domain names: We currently do the following: